krunalgedia/krunalgedia.github.io/README.md

 ► Using bounding box and text extracted using EasyOCR, fine-tuned Meta’s multimodal LayoutLMv3 to classify Sweden’s Hexagon’s Cashflow, Income statement and balance sheet available in its Annual Report to achieve an F1 score of 0.9.

+► Deployed the ML model using FAST API application in AWS cloud through CI/CD of GitHub Actions.

 ![image](/assets/docclassify2.gif)

 ## Fully open-source scalable RAG for general application